-With four decades of materials testing experience, and key Nadcap and A2LA accreditations, WMT&R is uniquely qualified to test materials created using additive manufacturing processes.
+With over five decades of materials testing experience, and key Nadcap and A2LA accreditations, WMT&R is uniquely qualified to test materials created using additive manufacturing processes.
 We are a trusted testing partner for the aerospace primes and other companies in advanced industries such as automotive, medical, and power generation who are leading the adoption of these materials and processes.
 We have been working closely with the leaders of additive manufacturing to learn more about the characteristics of these materials and advance the additive manufacturing processes.

 Most additive manufacturing procedures are fairly similar in process although the method of applying successive layers varies from method to method.
 Most types of additive manufacturing start with a metal base plate called a substrate onto which the desired part is built.
 For powder based technologies, a metal powder is spread over the surface and one of several fusing methods is applied in only the desired locations for that cross section.
 The locations for the beam to fuse are determined by a CNC program.
 The substrate is then lowered one step and more powder is spread over the surface.
 This iterative process, as shown in the figure below, is repeated as necessary.
 The capabilities of additive manufacturing enhance product customization and enable efficient, cost-effective production and delivery.